 - Uneven global safety regulations for the industry

-- Preponderance of workers with low socioeconomic status, low income levels and low education and/or illiteracy
+- A preponderance of workers with low socioeconomic status, low-income levels, and low education and/or illiteracy.

 Understanding occupational skin disease

-Occupational disease is a major risk for workers worldwide.
+An occupational disease is a risk for workers worldwide.
 In the United States alone, it affects an estimated 13 million workers.
-These disorders occur when work-related agents — which can be biological, mechanical, chemical or physical — breach the protective barrier of the skin.
-The most common forms of occupational skin disease include dermatitis, skin cancer, mechanical injuries to the skin and skin infections.
+These disorders occur when work-related agents — which can be biological, mechanical, chemical, or physical — breach the protective barrier of the skin.
+The most common forms of occupational skin disease include dermatitis, skin cancer, mechanical injuries to the skin, and skin infections.

 Skin conditions associated with painters and decorators

-Skin conditions are common in painters and decorators.
+Skin conditions that are common in painters and decorators can include the following.

 - Contact dermatitis can be allergic or irritant in nature.

-- Allergic contact dermatitis an immune response to a chemical in sensitive individuals.
+- Allergic contact dermatitis is an immune response to a chemical in sensitive individuals.

 - Irritant contact dermatitis is an inflammatory response to a single or repetitive exposure to a toxin or injury.

-- In the painting profession, epoxy resin is most frequent cause of contact dermatitis.
+- In the painting profession, epoxy resin is the most frequent cause of contact dermatitis.

 - Most common injuries in painters and decorators are cuts and abrasions.

-- They can result from use of tools and equipment.
+- They can result from the use of tools and equipment.

 - Education is needed on safe use of tools and equipment.

 - Secondary bacterial skin infections can result from these injuries.

 - Outdoor work, such as painting exteriors of houses, is associated with exposure to ultraviolet (UV) radiation.